 6.10.3.3 The NYISO will collect the appropriate RFC revenues each Billing Period and remit those revenues to the appropriate Transmission Owner(s) in accordance with the NYISO’s billing and settlement procedures pursuant to Section 2.7.2.5 of the NYISO OATT.

-6.10.3.4 The Billing Units for the RFC Rate for the Billing Period shall be based on the Actual Energy Withdrawals available for the prior Billing Period for those zones determined to be allocated the costs of the project in accordance with Attachment Y of the NYISO OATT.
+6.10.3.4 The Billing Units for the RFC Rate for the Billing Period shall be based on the Actual Energy Withdrawals available for the current Billing Period for those Load Zones and/or Subzones determined to be allocated the costs of the project in accordance with Attachment Y of the NYISO OATT.

-Step 1: Calculate the $ assigned to each Zone
+Step 1: Calculate the $ assigned to each Load Zone or Subzone (as applicable)

 RFCz,B=p∈PAnnualRRp,B-IncrementalTransmissionRightsRevenuep,B*ZonalCostAllocation%P

-Step 2: Calculate a per-MWh Rate for each Zone
+Step 2: Calculate a per-MWh Rate for each Load Zone or Subzone (as applicable)

 RFCRatez,B=RFCz,B/MWhz,B

-Step 3: Calculate charge for each Billing Period for each LSE in each Zone
+Step 3: Calculate charge for each Billing Period for each LSE in each Load Zone or Subzone (as applicable)

 ChargeB,1,z=RFCRatez,B*MWh1,z,B

-Step 4: Calculate charge for each Billing Period for each LSE across all Zones
+Step 4: Calculate charge for each Billing Period for each LSE across all Load Zones or Subzones (as applicable)

 ChargeB,1=z∈ZChargeB,1,z